e-mail address: email@example.com

 Mariana Kaplan, MD

 Systemic lupus erythematous (SLE) is an autoimmune disorder that primarily affects women, manifesting in photosensitivity, rashes, arthritis, cardiovascular disease, and renal and neurological disorders.
 Female patients with SLE are 50 times more likely to have a myocardial infarction than non-SLE women.
 Previous work has demonstrated that the oxidized form of high-density lipoprotein (ox-HDL), shown to be pro-inflammatory and vaso-damaging, is a significant biomarker for atherosclerosis in SLE patients.
-The effect of this unique form of HDL on macrophage foam cells is not completely understood.
-Our work is focused on elucidating the effect of ox-HDL from SLE patients on macrophages, its subsequent role in atherosclerotic lesion formation, and lupus-specific sources of HDL oxidation.
+The cellular sources of HDL oxidation and the effect of this unique form of HDL on macrophage activity are not completely understood.
+Our work is focused on elucidating the mechanisms of HDL oxidation in SLE patients and the effect this dysfunctional molecule has on general inflammation and atherosclerotic lesion formation.

-Thacker SG, Zhao W, Smith CK, Luo W, Wang H, Vivekanandan-Giri A, Rabquer BJ, Koch AE, Pennathur S, Davidson A, Eitzman DT, Kaplan MJ.
-Type I interferons modulate vascular function, repair, thrombosis and plaque progression in murine models of lupus and atherosclerosis.
+Thacker S.G., Zhao W., Smith C.K., et al. Type I interferons modulate vascular function, repair, thrombosis, and plaque progression in murine models of lupus and atherosclerosis.
 Arthritis Rheum.
-2012 May 1.
+2012; 64: 2975-2985

 Kahlenberg, J.M., Carmona-Rivera, C., Smith, C.K., Kaplan, M.J.
 (2013) Neutrophil Extracellular Trap-Associated Protein Activation of the NLRP3 Inflammasome Is Enhanced in Lupus Macrophages.
 J. Immunol.
 190: 1217-1226.